realodix/php-utility/docs/Str.md

 ##### `toJson()`
 Get the contents and settings of the class as a JSON string.

-This method uses [realodix/readtime](https://github.com/realodix/readtime), please see the documentation page for using other APIs.
+This method uses [realodix/readtime](https://github.com/realodix/readtime) for more info.

 <br>